In order to meet the minimum qualifications for this AVIATION RESOURCE MANAGEMENT SPECIALIST position, you must meet the following criteria.

 5. Skill in evaluating the effectiveness of the program managed and in developing strategies for necessary improvements.

 6. Ability to anticipate issues of potential sensitivity that arise during the administration of the Aviation Resource Management system.

 MILITARY REQUIREMENTS: Selected candidates will be required to be in a compatible military grade and assignment prior to the effective date of placement.

 Compatible Military Assignments:

-PLEASE NOTE: In order for your application to be considered, you need to submit the following documents:
+PLEASE NOTE: In order for your application to be considered, you need to submit the following document:

 HOW YOU WILL BE EVALUATED: